We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 - However, if we confine her to the kitchen, we are less likely to come home to an accident.

-I have just started to trust her being left alone in the kitchen when I go out for short periods of time — like to the grocery store.
+I’ve just started to trust her being left alone in the kitchen when I go out for short periods of time — like to the grocery store.
 So far so good.

-We determined this after we would have the girls come inside and about 10 minutes later she would always ring her bell to go back outside.
-I watched her one day after she rang her bell, and sure enough she went potty outside.
+We determined this after routinely watching our both of our dogs’ behavior.
+For example, after having them both come inside, about 10 minutes later she would always ring her bell to go back outside.
+I watched her one day after she rang her bell — and sure enough, she went potty outside.